-16GB USB Flash Drive: Your Compact Powerhouse for Everyday Storage and Beyond
+16GB USB Flash Drive: Your Compact Storage Powerhouse

 What Exactly Can a 16GB USB Flash Drive Hold?